 You don’t need to pay hundreds of thousands of pounds to get exposure to the UK property market.
 In fact, you can do so from just £100.
 That’s if you plump for a Property ISA, from provider Bricklane.com.

 Your cash is put together with other investors’, and used to buy homes in some of the UK’s biggest cities.
-These include Leeds, Manchester and Birmingham – with London set to follow shortly.
+These include Leeds, Manchester and Birmingham, if you pick the Regional Capitals fund – alternatively, you could choose the London fund, focused on the capital city.

 Your investment tracks house price movements, and you gain boost your returns in rental income – without the need to be a bigwig buy-to-let investor.